railsgirls/guides.railsgirls.com/_pages/install.md

 {% include main-guide-intro.html %}

 To build apps and other things with Ruby on Rails, we need to setup some software and the developer environment for your computer.
+Make sure you're familiar with [the tools you'll need for these guides](/tools) before continuing.

 Follow the instructions for your operating system.
 If you run into any problems, don't panic.
 Check the [known errors section](#possible-errors-during-installation) or inform us at the event and we can solve it together.